TahirAnny/100-days-of-code/log.md

 ### Day 9: January 16, 2021

 **Today's Progress**: Finished hangman app, not liking my man though, anyway I'll get back to it later and expand the word list.
 Now concentrating on Functional JS along with node. today I learned about closure.

+### Day 10: January 17, 2021

+**Today's Progress**: Today I dedicated the whole time to understand the async pattern of JS, it will definitely take more time to grab the whole thing I guess.